fekri86114/To-D0/README.md

 # To-D0
 A simple application for planning your day!
-Developed with Kotlin, Android-XML.
-Used Room.
+Developed with Kotlin, Android-XML, Calendar, ...

 # Dependency
 to add plugins `build.gradle:app`: